NEW! Free download of the book: ESFIM experiences with farmer-led research for advocacy

 Hard copies can be ordered through http://publications.cta.int/en/publications/publication/1767/

 Empowering smallholder farmers in markets: experiences with farmer-led research for advocacy

 Download the full version of the book: Ton and Proctor 2013 – ESFIM experiences with farmer-led research for advocacy

 Case-studies on organisational intelligence of economic farmer organisations in Bolivia

-During 2011, 38 economic farmr organziaciones have been studied to describe the rules and regulations that they implemented to resolve the tesnion between the nterest of the group and the interest of the individual member when engaged in collective marketing.
+During 2011, 38 economic farmer organziaciones have been studied to describe the rules and regulations that they implemented to resolve the tension between the interest of the group and the interest of the individual member when engaged in collective marketing.
 The studies have emerged in a partnerhsip between ESFIM (www.esfim.org) and FONDOECAS (www.fondoecas.org).
-The latter uses the studies as a base-line fo an impact study.
-ESFIM uses the studies to feed a portal on ‘organisational intelligence': www.collectivemarketing.org.
+The latter used the studies as a base-line fo an impact study.
+ESFIM usedthe studies to feed a portal on ‘organisational intelligence’: www.collectivemarketing.org.

 The studies are available for download: read more »

 Making the Connection: Value chains for Transforming Smallholder Agriculture – Session 12: Farmer Organizations in Value Chain Policy Making